 Shipping is one of the biggest headaches for every e-commerce business owner.
 In contrast to traditional retail where the customer contacts the seller directly, e-commerce means you need to arrange the shipment of products.
 This can be tricky because even if you firmly stand by your product, you can’t vouch for the shipping.
 Your customers can face delays at the very least.
 In the more frustrating cases, they may be on the receiving end of wrinkled, untidy, or even broken parcels.

-Troubleshooting: Choose only the best-reputed shipping carriers such as: USPS, FedEX and UPS.
-You should use your local carriers and learn their terms of cooperation.
+Troubleshooting: Comparing the main pros and cons of e-commerce, we can state that this one appears to be the easiest to resolve.
+Choose only the best-reputed shipping carriers such as: USPS, FedEX and UPS.
+You can also use your local carriers, but first learn their terms of cooperation.

 #3 Complicated Tax Situations